Quick Start Guide

 - Get to your terminal (info on bikes, transit connections and terminal parking)

-- Pay your fare with Clipper Card, the Hopthru app or by buying a paper ticket
+- Pay your fare with Clipper or purchase tickets on the San Francisco Bay Ferry app

 - Enjoy the most enjoyable public transit ride in the Bay Area!